 Relationships are delicate.
 They need care and compassion to flourish.
 Envy of one’s partner from time to time is perfectly normal, and in a measured amount may even galvanize you to engage in your own self-fulfillment.
 It’s only when one partner loses sight of their own goals because of the other’s successes that the rot can set in.
 But as long as you acknowledge those feelings, you can take steps to combat them.

-A brand-new study headed by psychologist Kathleen Carswell has shown that personal development significantly boosts not only each partner’s passion for the other but also the quality of their relationship as a whole.
+A fascinating study headed by psychologist Kathleen Carswell has shown that personal development significantly boosts not only each partner’s passion for the other but also the quality of their relationship as a whole.
 When you feel good about one aspect of your life, other aspects are enhanced as well—not least desire for your partner, both sexual and romantic.

 When one partner’s successes seem increasingly without parallel in the other’s life, problems can occur.
 Instead of growing together, the couple is driven apart.
-That’s why Carswell and colleagues describe personal expansion [as] a double-edged sword for individual wellbeing, simultaneously associated with lower passion, but greater fulfillment of competence needs.
+That’s why Carswell and colleagues describe personal expansion as:

+This is precisely why it can generate envy, impact happiness, and feed the inferiority complex when left unchecked.
 Profound love requires sharing, autonomy, and perceived equality, regardless of differences.
 As soon as one partner starts to consider their spouse (or themselves) superior, problematic comparisons arise where they shouldn’t.
 But by recognizing and dealing with romantic inferiority early, you can detach yourself from its grasp.
 And although it’s tough to do so, opening up to your spouse about how you feel can seriously lighten the load.

 More importantly, this helps them help you change your perspective by reorienting your thought processes and assessing how your lifestyle and goals are affecting your happiness.
 That way, the two of you come together to tackle a problem—then emerge on the other side, stronger and more profoundly connected than ever.